Cinnamon Roll Waffles

 • Vanilla extract.
 To bring out the natural sweetness.

-• Coconut yogurt.
-Help keep the waffles moist, and also ensure the waffles don’t dry out.
-Any yogurt of choice will work.
+• Plain yogurt.
+Help keep the waffles moist and ensure they don’t dry out.
+Feel free to use any type of yogurt here.

 • Coconut oil.
 Gives the waffles a crispy exterior.